 Unfortunately, not everything is sunshine and rainbows in our city.
 The neighbors of Jardines del Puerto are demanding the repair of Punta de Mita Street.
 Can you blame them?
 Bumpy roads are a real buzzkill, especially when you're trying to cruise around in a beach cruiser.

-In other news, the Vallarta Verificentro is under investigation by the Profeco for their adhesion contract.
-Sounds like a bunch of legal mumbo-jumbo, but it's basically just a fancy way of saying "something's fishy here, folks."
+In other news, the Vallarta Verificentro is under investigation by Profeco for its adhesion contract.
+Sounds like a bunch of legal mumbo-jumbo, but it's just a fancy way of saying "Something's fishy here folks."

 Meanwhile, beach umbrellas are causing quite a stir in Puerto Vallarta.
-Apparently, some people are taking over the sand with their massive umbrellas, leaving no room for others to enjoy the beach.
+Some people are taking over the sand with their massive umbrellas, leaving no room for others to enjoy the beach.
 Come on, guys, sharing is caring!